OxfordHCC/CAMCAD/index.md

 * CHI 2026 Conference: 13–17 April, 2026

 All times are the end of day in the Anywhere on Earth (AoE) time zone.

+### Acknowledgments

+The workshop is organised by the University of Oxford Child-Centred AI Design Lab team and colleagues from University College London, University of Oulu, Raspberry Pi Foundation, and University of Edinburgh.

+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.